LBNL-ETA/frads/docs/how-to/guide5.md

 # How to model dynamic shading control and daylight dimming with EnergyPlus?

-This notebook shows how to use EnergyPlusAPI to switch the complex fenestration system (CFS) construction state based on time and implement daylight dimming based on the workplane illuminance.
+This notebook shows how to use EnergyPlusAPI to

+* switch the complex fenestration system (CFS) construction state based on time or direct normal irradiance
+* implement daylight dimming based on the workplane illuminance

 ## Prerequisites